Office Chairs

 6. Armrests – Armrests come in various types but fall into two main camps – fixed or adjustable.
 An adjustable armrest is the preferable choice as you can change the height to support your elbows to reduce strain on your shoulders while working.
 Other ergonomic benefits to look out for are being width adjustable, and even being able to fold out the way when they’re not needed.

-7. Swivel – Not often considered but important as we tend to work on multiple computer monitors nowadays; being able to turn your chair to face the screen you’re using, rather than twisting to reduce back strain.
+7. Swivel – Not often considered but important as we tend to work using dual monitor arms either spanning across a rectangle desk or around the corner of an L shaped desk.
+Add the width of the actual computer monitors themselves nowadays; being able to turn your chair to face the screen you’re using, rather than twisting to reduce back strain.

 Conclusion